 If you’re reading this right now, then it’s proof that writing anchor blog posts work…because this is one of many anchor posts for Killer Shark.
-Anchor post are the ONLY marketing we do, and collectively they have produced several millions of dollars in client contracts since 2013.
+Anchor posts are the ONLY marketing we do and, collectively, they have produced several millions of dollars in client contracts since 2013.
 They work when done right!

 Creating detailed, high-quality anchor blog posts for your website is one of the strategies that any practice should be using to attract more traffic (which will turn into more new leads and new patients) to their website…period.